RSAKIB78/Machine-Learning-Credit-Risk-Prediction-R/README.md

-# Machine-Learning-Credit-Risk-Prediction-R
-ML analysis to predict customer default

-# Project Name
+# Assessing Credit Risk using Machine Learning
 > This project utilizes predictive analytics techniques to identify customers who are highly likely to default on their loans.
-Using machine learning, the dataset is

 ## Table of Contents
 * [General Info](#general-information)